DeeHants/pyBall/protocol.md

 * `0x0183`: Bank 4 additional repeat count <sup>1</sup>

 <sup>1</sup> Repeat counts are 0 based, 0 = repeat once, 1 = repeat twice, etc).

+## Schedule ###

+Schedule data is stored in addresses in the range `0x0200-0x11ff`.
+These make use of the bank/sequence address in address 2 to increase the number of allowable entries.
+Address `0x01ff` is used to store the index/address of the maximum expected schedule entry.

+Each schedule entry is defined in blocks of 4 values, repeated 65534 times in sequential blocks.

+* `0x0200`: Month (high byte) and day (low byte)
+* `0x0201`: Hour (high byte) and minute (low byte)
+* `0x0202`: Bank (low nibble of high byte) and sequence (low byte) to switch to, with other bits also set for other flags

+These repeat 65534 times with the first at `0x0200, 0x0000`, second at `0x0204, 0x0000`, 250th at `0x11ff, 0x0000`, 251st in the next bank/sequences at `0x0200, 0x0100`, putting the last value at `0x11ff, 0x3f00`.

 ### Sequence values ###